nikhiljain1203/ProductService_Proxy/README.md

 1. Go through all of the APIs in CategoryController and ProductController
 2. Create a SelfProductService and SelfCategoryService implementing the corresponding interface
 3. Implement the code inside each of the services.
 This code should now work with corresponding repositories.

+User ----> Auth Server Signup 1
+User ----> Auth Server Login 2 ---> token in return User ----> Resource Server (Product Service) "/products" token

+1) If Token Valid ->
+   a) If role matches or not, If yes -- allow else deny
+2) If Token invalid -> deny